saracoth/newdark-mods/doc/Installation and Removal.md

 You can now download or copy files from this repository into the appropriate folders.
 Be sure to grab both the dbmods .dml files and the sq_scripts .nut files for a given mod!

 If a mod requires the j4fRes.crf file, that goes directly in the Usermods folder, like "C:\Games\Thief 2 The Metal Age\UserMods\j4fRes.crf"

+## Dark Mod Manager Method (DMM)

+These mods could be packaged into files compatible with DMM.
+So far, such packages haven't been created, but it's on the TODO list for a future release version.

 ## Alternative Method